Britain's FTSE falls, still set for strongest week since August

 * Travel & leisure stocks down on Ebola worries

-* Shire gains strongly after mid-session results (Adds quote, detail,m updates prices)
+* Shire gains strongly after mid-session results (Adds quote, detail, updates prices)

 By Alistair Smout